informalsystems/hermes/guide/src/commands/upgrade/index.md

     Upgrade an IBC client

 FLAGS:
-        --host-chain <HOST_CHAIN_ID>    identifier of the chain that hosts the client --client <CLIENT_ID>            identifier of the client to be upgraded
+        --host-chain <HOST_CHAIN_ID>    Identifier of the chain that hosts the client --client <CLIENT_ID>            Identifier of the client to be upgraded
 ```

 __Example__